 Over the past two months, Healthy LA has developed and built consensus on over 30 specific policies at the core of our platform to protect tenants, homeowners, workers, small business owners, and immigrants.
 Together, we have driven the public communications and lobbying efforts that have pushed the LA City Council and County Supervisors to enact over 20 crucial protections.
 Some of Healthy LA’s legislative victories so far include:

-• Eviction moratorium — Prohibit landlords from evicting tenants for a range of reasons, including inability to pay, having extra tenants, or keeping pets.
+• Tenant protections — Prohibit landlords from evicting tenants for a range of reasons, including inability to pay, having extra tenants, or keeping pets.
 (LA City & County)

 • Ban rent increases — A freeze on rent increases for the next 12 months in rent-stabilized units.
 (LA City & County)